 The splork evolved from a type of jungle fowl native to South America's Amazon River basin.
-The birds were inadvertently introduced to the Pacific Northwest in the late 1700's when they escaped from Captain Vancouver's sloop, the Discovery (who's lieutenant was none other than Sir Peter Puget, namesake of Puget Sound and Puget Island).
+The birds were inadvertently introduced to the Pacific Northwest in the late 1700's when they escaped from Captain George Vancouver's sloop, the Discovery (who's lieutenant was none other than Sir Peter Puget, namesake of Puget Sound and Puget Island).

 When conjoined quintuplet jungle fowl began hatching out of the oversized eggs, the birds began to gain a foothold in their new environment.

 Like little feathered choo-choo trains, splorks snake through the underbrush, their single heads responsible for the safety and sustenance of the conjoined hatchling-mates.

-The rules of the game are established by the Pacific Northwest International Splorking Society (The PNISS).
-Here's an excerpt from the most recent Society Newsletter rules and regs section:
+The rules of the game are established by the Pacific Northwest Splorking Society (PNWSS).
+Here's an excerpt from the most recent Splorking Society Newsletter rules-and-regulations section:

 Rules For The Taking of Splorks

 You've bagged, plucked and eviscerated your splork.
 Now it's time to do some grillin'!
 The splork's evolutionary adaptations to the Northwest climate also configured this little critter to be the perfect rotisserie victim, er...
 I mean victual.

 Skewer the splork onto the rotisserie shaft and place it in your grill.
-Grill over high heat, with the grill top open.
+Cook over high heat, with the grill top open.
 Make sure the internal temperature of the splork reaches 170 degrees for maximum flavor.